Skip to content

 environment:

-- CTL_ON_CREATE=register admin localhost asd
+- CTL_ON_CREATE=register admin example.com asd

 status